haproxytech/kubernetes-ingress/documentation/prometheus.md

 haproxy_reloads_total: The number of haproxy reloads partitioned by result (success/failure)
 haproxy_restarts_total: The number of haproxy restarts partitioned by result (success/failure)
-haproxy_runtime_socket_connections_total: The number of haproxy runtime socket connections partitioned by object (server/map) and result (success/failure)
+haproxy_runtime_socket_connections_total: The number of haproxy runtime socket connections partitioned by object (server/map) and result (success/failure) haproxy_unable_to_sync_configuration 1 = there's a pending haproxy configuration that is not valid so not applicable, 0 = haproxy configuration applied
 ```